ethereum/ethereum-org-website/src/content/developers/tutorials/uniswap-v2-annotated-code/index.md

 import './interfaces/IWETH.sol';
 ```

 Most of these we either encountered before, or are fairly obvious.
 The one exception is `IWETH.sol`.
-This is
+Uniswap v2 allows exchanges for
+any pair of ERC-20 tokens, but ether (ETH) itself isn't an ERC-20 token.
+It predates the standard and is transfered by unique mechanisms.
+To
+enable the use of ETH in contracts that apply to ERC-20 tokens people came up with the [wrapped ether (WETH)](https://weth.io/) contract.
+You
+send this contract ETH, and it gives you an equivalent amount of WETH.
+Or you can redeem WETH, and get ETH back.

 ```solidity